 Korres, Manolis.
 The Stones of the Parthenon.
 J. Paul Getty Museum, 2000.

 Dear Team Chaperone,

-You are leading your team of students on the Architecture Challenge to learn more about ancient Greek architecture.
-The rules and tips are listed here to help you lead your group.
+You are leading your team of students on the Architecture Challenge to learn more about ancient Greek buildings.
+The guidelines and tips listed here will allow you to successfully lead your group.